This document helps you troubleshoot the most common issues you may encounter while installing or deploying an app to Jira.

 There are several ways to resolve this problem:

-Generate the installation link (see How to Move Forge Apps Built with No-Code Apps Creator to Another Jira Site) and send it to the Jira administrator.
+Generate the installation link (see How to Move Forge Apps Built with AI Apps Builder to Another Jira Site) and send it to the Jira administrator.

 The admin can use this link to install the app directly.